 Yarnworker's November, 2017 weave-along has concluded.
 Thanks to all for weaving along!

 You are welcome to register for a small fee, review all the material, and see the questions that have been asked and answered, although I won't be answering any new questions.

 This Weave-Along will remain free through the end of Febuary, 2018.
-After that time there will be a small fee required to review the information.
+After that time there will be a small fee to access the information.
 As long as you are registered the information is avilable to you for a fee or no-fee if you registered during the time the WAL was active or during the 90 day grace period.